EMRG-SFU/cims/README.md

 ## Installation
-Check out the [installation guide](docs/Installation.md) to get pyCIMS running on your own machine.
-This guide will walk through downloading pre-requisites and installing the pyCIMS repository from our git repository.
+Check out the [installation guide](docs/Installation.md) to get CIMS running on your own machine.
+This guide will walk through downloading pre-requisites and installing the CIMS repository from our git repository.

 ## Usage
-Once pyCIMS has been installed, follow our [introduction tutorial](tutorials/Quickstart.ipynb) to familiarize yourself with pyCIMS key functionality.
+Once CIMS has been installed, follow our [introduction tutorial](tutorials/Quickstart.ipynb) to familiarize yourself with CIMS's key functionality.